j-info/ctfsite/README.md

 I haven't updated on the eJPTv2 studying lately because I had to put that on hold for a bit.
 But, I'm back at it, and just finished the **34 hour Metasploit training module**.
 That's not a typo it actually was 34 hours.
 I knew a good portion of the things covered here but I definitely learned quite a few things as well.
 This puts me at 62% complete on the training for eJPTv2, so I'm getting there, just a bit slower than I had hoped.

 My nights are going to be opening up again since the cybersecurity bootcamp I'm a teaching assistant at is winding down with less than a week left.
-Once that happens it's full steam ahead on this certification now that's finally officially released!
+Once that happens it's full steam ahead on this certification now that it's finally officially released!

 ![](images-other/ejptv2-journey-msf.jpg)